autumnscott/Food-Politics-Group-Project/README.md

 ## Value :

 The purpose of this blog is to inform the general public about interesting and controversial issues involving food.
+People would read these blog posts so that they could stay informed on issues that concern the consumer.

  ### Examples: